humeansacrifice/skrifa/article_template.md

 ---
-page_title: #the name of the page
-layout: page
-last_updated: #optional -- puts last updated date in footer
-user: #user label
-ed: #edition label
-resource: true # leave set to true to include this page on the articles-by-category page
-categories: [] #comma-separated list of categories from the category-list array in _config.yml
-overview:   #overview text. appears in overview panel and as a blurb.
-tags: #use for secondary taxonomy.
-No functionality for this yet.
-keywords: # no functionality for this yet.
-toc: #leave empty to generate, define as 'false' to suppress.
-category_id: #only used to generate all-{cat}-articles pages.
----

----
 page_title:
 layout: page
-last_updated:
 user:
 ed:
 resource: true
+cat_url:
+top_url:
-categories: []
+categories:
+topics:
+toc:
 overview:
 tags:
 keywords:
-toc:
+---

+COPY CODE ABOVE INTO NEW FILE

+---
+page_title: This is the display name for the page
+layout: page layout.
+Should be left as "page" unless you've defined your own layouts
+user: User Tag
+ed: Edition Tag
+resource: should be set to true to appear in "all articles in category pages"
+cat_url: For breadcrumb nav.
+This should be set to the page's main category url.
+top_url: For breadcrumb nav.
+This should be set to the page's main topic url.
+categories: [_category-name_] Must be comma separated and be defined in config.yml.
+topics:  [_topic-name_] Must be comma separated and be defined in config.yml.
+toc: leave empty to display, define as _false_ to suppress.
+overview: A brief summary of the article contents.
+tags:
+keywords:
 ---

 {% include alerts_callouts.html %}